 Magnitudes.
 The irony is that redundancy is often confused with backups.
 They may be similar, but they have different purposes.

-- Backups create copies of your data, in the case of some kind of catastrophic event.
+- Backups create copies of your data in the case of some catastrophic event.

 - Redundancy goes beyond data storage.
-It ensures continuity of service in the case of a catastrophic event by storing data in multiple, disparate locations.
-It refers to both your data, and your ability to continue to operate when your primary location is incapable of doing so.
+It ensures continuity of service in a catastrophic event by storing data in multiple, disparate locations.
+It refers to your data and your ability to continue to operate when your primary location is incapable of doing so.

 Redundancy starts with your data.
 That’s your company’s lifeblood.
 The National Archives and Records Administration reports that 93% of all companies that lose access to their data for more than 10 days will be out of business within a year.

 That’s what makes the cloud a champion solution for creating an off-premises backup of your data.
-It allows you to immediately resume operations using your data from a different location.
+It allows you to resume operations using your data from a different location immediately.
 Voila, continuity!